benc-uk/msal-graph-vue/README.md

  - `VUE_APP_TOKEN_SCOPES` - *Optional.* Customize the scopes requested for accessToken

 ### Docker
 There is a Dockerfile to build the app and serve it via NGINX.
-The Azure AD client ID needs to be set at build time (as this is a React app)
+The Azure AD client ID needs to be set at build time (as this is a Vue.js app)

 Run from root of project, and set CLIENT_ID and image tag as required
 ```bash